The Virtual Currency Regulation Review: Denmark

 ii Payment services

-Under the PA, the definition of money remittance is as a 'payment service where funds are received from a payer for the sole purpose of transferring a corresponding amount to a payee or to another payment service provider acting on behalf of the payee, without any payment accounts being created in the name of the payer or the payee'.
+Under the PA, the definition of money remittance is as a 'payment service where funds are received from a payer for the sole purpose of transferring a corresponding amount to a payee or to another payment service provider acting on behalf of the payee, without any payment accounts being created in the name of the payer or the payee, or where such funds are received on behalf of the payee and are made available to the payee'.

 As virtual currencies are not defined as currencies as such, transferring them cannot be defined as a money remittance service.
-It may be possible to create a money remittance service based on blockchain technology and virtual currencies, which means a person using virtual currencies or blockchain technology, or both, to transfer money on behalf of other persons must be aware of whether the service will fulfil the definition of at least money remittance.
-The focus must therefore be on the issuer and which services it provides.
+It may be possible to create a money remittance service based on blockchain technology and virtual currencies, which means a person using virtual currencies or blockchain technology, or both, to transfer money on behalf of other persons must be aware of whether the service will fulfil the definition of money remittance at least.
+In addition, providers of virtual currency exchange platforms may, depending on the specific set-up, be providing money remittance services when receiving and transmitting fiat currencies on behalf of users of the platform in connection with their virtual currency exchange activities.
+The focus must therefore be on the issuer and on the services it provides.

-Furthermore, under the PA electronic money is defined as an electronically or magnetically stored monetary value representing a claim on the issuer that is issued on receipt of funds for the purpose of making payment transactions, and that is accepted by people other than the issuer of the electronic money.
+Furthermore, under the PA electronic money is defined as an electronically or magnetically stored monetary value representing a claim on the issuer that is issued on receipt of funds for the purpose of making payment transactions and that is accepted by parties other than the issuer of the electronic money.

-Before virtual currencies can become electronic money, it is required that the value was electronically or magnetically stored, and represented a claim against the issuer.
-It is rare for both of these requirements to be fulfilled by virtual currencies.
-Blockchain technology, however, seems rather purposeful for the issuance and use of electronic money.
+Before virtual currencies can become electronic money, it is required that the value was electronically or magnetically stored and represented a claim against the issuer.
+It is rare for both these requirements to be fulfilled by virtual currencies.
+Blockchain technology, however, seems potentially useful for the issuance and use of electronic money.

 We believe virtual currencies will not fall under the definition of the instruments formerly known as payment surrogates.
 However, as the technology progresses there may be certain virtual currencies or uses thereof that would fall under this part of the regulations.

 The AML Act was amended on 10 January 2020 to implement the AMLD V, which is designed to bring virtual currencies within the scope of the AMLD IV.14 The amendments to the AML Act included, inter alia, regulation of providers primarily and professionally engaged in exchange services between virtual currencies and fiat currencies as well as custodian wallet providers.
-These providers are now subject to the AML Act.
-The definitions of 'virtual currencies' and 'custodian wallet providers' in the AMLD V have also been implemented into the AML Act and closely resemble the legal text of AMLD V. The AML Act does not, however, directly regulate exchanges for trading, issuers, sponsors or miners of virtual currencies.
+In accordance with the FATF recommendations, the AML Act was further amended on 1 July 2021 to include providers of exchange platforms for trading of virtual currencies, providers of virtual currency transfer services and issuers of virtual currencies within the scope of the AML Act.
+These providers are now all subject to the AML Act.
+The definitions of virtual currencies and custodian wallet providers in the AMLD V have also been implemented into the AML Act and closely resemble the legal text of AMLD V. The AML Act does not, however, directly regulate sponsors or miners of virtual currencies.

 Regulation of exchanges

-There is no direct regulation of exchanges for trading of virtual currencies alone.
+Aside from being subject to the AML Act, the conduct of exchanges for trading of virtual currencies alone is not subject to direct regulation.
 The connection between the purchaser of a virtual currency and the exchange where the purchase has been made will, if Danish law is applicable, be regulated under the Danish laws on, inter alia, contracts and good business practices.

-If a virtual currency falls within the definition of a financial instrument as mentioned in Section II.ii, the exchange will be subject to Danish financial regulation, which is under the FBA, and to MiFID II and MiFIR.
-If so, buying or trading virtual currencies on the exchange will be an investment service.
+If a virtual currency falls within the definition of a financial instrument as mentioned in Section II.ii, the exchange will be subject to Danish financial regulation, specifically the IFSA and the CMA (both implementing MiFID II), and to MiFIR.
+If so, the exchange's facilitation of the buying or trading of virtual currencies in the exchange's system will constitute an investment service.
 This will impact exchanges' business models in numerous ways (see Section II).

 Regulation of miners